EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 - Twitter: message, image (other filetypes are not supported), link (which is automatically shortened if the Twitter client deems it necessary).
 - Google+ / Hangouts (Android only): message, subject, link
 - Flickr: message, image (an image is required for this option to show up).
-- Facebook iOS: message, image (other filetypes are not supported), link.
 - Facebook Android: sharing a message is not possible.
 You can share either a link or an image (not both), but a description can not be prefilled.
 See [this Facebook issue which they won't solve](https://developers.facebook.com/x/bugs/332619626816423/).
 As an alternative you can use `shareViaFacebookWithPasteMessageHint` since plugin version 4.3.4.
 See below for details.
 Also note that sharing a URL on a non standard domain (like .fail) [may not work on Android](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/issues/253).
 Make sure you test this.
 You can use a [link shortener](https://goo.gl) to workaround this issue.
+- Facebook iOS: message, image (other filetypes are not supported), link.
+Beware that since a Fb update in April 2015 sharing a prefilled message is no longer possible when the Fb app is installed (like Android), see #344.
+Alternative: use `shareViaFacebookWithPasteMessageHint`.

 ### Using the share sheet
 Here are some examples you can copy-paste to test the various combinations: